+'''

-typedef enum tree\e { BST, RBT } tree\t;
+typedef enum tree_e { BST, RBT } tree_t;

+'''

 - You don't need to implement a tree\remove() function since removing nodes from an rbt can be a bit tricky.
 In fact you might as well remove your old bst\remove() code since using it would break an rbt. - Add a tree\depth() function which should return the length of the longest path between the root node and the furthest leaf node. - Add a frequency field to your struct tree\node and update the frequency whenever a duplicate item is added to the tree. - Add the two output\dot graph printing functions which we have provided to your tree ADT.
 These will enable you to visualise what your tree looks like including the colours and frequencies.
 You might find it useful to use these functions when completing your tree labs.
 When you run your tree program with the -o option it should produce a file (tree-view.dot by default) containing a representation of your tree using the "dot" language.
-You can produce a nice image of your tree by running the command dot -Tpdf < tree-view.dot > tree-view.pdf | in a terminal. - You may have noticed that the rbt you implemented in labs doesn't ensure that the root is always black.
-This doesn't affect the structure of the tree at all, but you should try to fix this problem in your program.
+You can produce a nice image of your tree by running the command in a terminal.